SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/dimension.md

    ```
    npm install @scion/components @scion/toolkit @angular/cdk --save
    ```
-   > The library requires some peer to be installed.
+   > The library requires some peer dependencies to be installed.
 By using the above command, those are installed as well.

 1. Import `SciDimensionModule` in the module where to use the directive: